WOULD YOU LIKE MORE PET-RELATED UPDATES?

-Overweight cats and dogs may also be predisposed to life-limiting conditions including;
+Overweight pets may be predisposed to life-limiting conditions including:

-As we become less active, so do our pets and this is having a bad effect on their health and wellbeing.
-Keeping them fit is important.
+As we become less active, so do our pets and this can have a bad effect on their health and wellbeing as well as our own.

 Meet vet Vaughn

 Vaughn Stoman runs the Springbok Veterinary Group based in Hampshire.
+His surgery opened in 2008 and developed its own rehabilitation centre including hydrotherapy, physiotherapy and agility.
 He believes that pets have a therapeutic part to play in our lives – adding quality and a sense of meaning to us as humans.
-The relationship that we have with them enhances our lives.

 How can you tell if your dog is obese?

 Vaughn and Nelly tell us how to check if your pet is in good condition just by looking and feeling their ribs, waist and spine.

 How can you tell if your cat is obese?